 3. ¿Cómo está el clima en…?

-If you want to know how the weather is at a specific moment, you can use the question ¿cómo está el clima?
+You should use this Spanish weather expression any time you want to know how the weather is at a specific moment.
 As a variation, you can also use the question ¿qué tal está el clima?
 Check these examples below:

 Betty, fuiste a la playa, ¿verdad? ¿Cómo estuvo el clima?